Zegna: Stock exchange listing

+The Zegna family retains control of the company with 60.3% of the capital, held directly by Ermenegildo Zegna and the family company, Monterubello SS.
+Further shareholders include Temasek, holding a 10% stake, and Investindustrial Acquisition Corp., which holds an 11% stake.
+A total of 19% of the company is publicly traded.
+Since 2022, the company’s legal headquarters have been in the Netherlands, while its operational headquarters remain in Italy.

 Brands

-Zegna
+The Ermenegildo Zegna Group operates in the market through three complementary brands: ZEGNA, Thom Browne, and TOM FORD FASHION.

+ZEGNA

-Zegna was founded in 1910 as a textile company (“Lanificio Zegna”).
-The brand is now recognized as a leader in luxury menswear.
-Formerly known as Ermenegildo Zegna, in 2021, in parallel with the Group's stock market listing, the brand name became simply Zegna.
-A new logo was also adopted, which recalls a road.
-This is a tribute to the vision and commitment of the founder, who in the 1930s promoted the construction of a road in Piedmont, which today runs through the Oasi Zegna.
+ZEGNA was founded in 1910 as a textile company ("Lanificio Zegna").
+Formerly known as Ermenegildo Zegna, in 2021, in parallel with the Group's stock market listing, the brand name became simply ZEGNA.
+A new logo was also adopted, referencing the road from which it all began, in homage to the founder’s vision and commitment, who in the 1930s promoted the construction of the provincial road 232 Panoramica Zegna, crossing the company’s original territories.

 In 2003 Zegna entered the fragrance market.
-Over the years, it has also signed partnerships with other major brands such as Estee Lauder, Maserati, Marcolin.
+Over the years, it has also signed partnerships with other major brands such as Maserati, Marcolin and Real Madrid.

-Since June 2016, the artistic director of Zegna has been Alessandro Sartori, who is entrusted with the creative functions of all Zegna brands and lines.
-Sartori promotes values such as corporate responsibility, environmental sustainability, the use of new techniques and materials, as well as a modern and innovative vision of the male wardrobe and masculinity itself.
+Since June 2016, the artistic director of ZEGNA has been Alessandro Sartori, who is entrusted with the creative functions of all ZEGNA brands.

 In 2021, Zegna branded products accounted for 66% of Group revenues.

 Thom Browne

-Thom Browne is a New York City-based luxury fashion brand, founded by American designer Thom Browne.
+Thom Browne is a New York City-based luxury fashion brand, founded by American designer Thom Browne in 2001.
 Ermenegildo Zegna Group acquired an 85% stake in Thom Browne in August 2018, at a $500 million valuation.
+The founder retained the role of Chief Creative Officer of the company.

 The brand is offered in some 300 stores in 40 countries; in 2021, it accounted for 20% of Group revenues.

+TOM FORD FASHION

+As of 29 April 2023, following completion of the acquisition of Tom Ford International, Ermenegildo Zegna Group acquired from Estée Lauder the license for the Tom Ford brands for men’s and women’s lines, accessories, lingerie, fine jewelry, children’s clothing, home textiles, and design products.
+The contract has a twenty-year term and includes an automatic renewal for an additional decade.

+Filiera

+The Ermenegildo Zegna Group controls the entire value chain of its products, from the purchase of raw materials through fabric production to the design and sale of finished products.
+The Group controls and participates in nine companies known as the Filiera, comprising Italian textile manufacturers specializing in all areas of interest.

-Lanificio Zegna
+Lanificio Ermenegildo Zegna

-Lanificio Zegna (“Zegna Wool Mill”) is located in Trivero, in the Piedmont region of Northern Italy.
+Lanificio Ermenegildo Zegna ("Ermenegildo Zegna Wool Mill") is located in Trivero, in the Piedmont region of Northern Italy.
 It was founded by Ermenegildo Zegna in 1910, when he was 18.
-Under the Zegna Group supervision, shorn fleeces coming from several countries are processed at the Lanificio, from raw material to finishing, combining both modern technology and artisan craftsmanship.
+Under the Zegna Group supervision, shorn fleeces coming from several countries are processed at the Lanificio, combining artisanal activities and modern technologies, from raw material to finishing.